Workshop: Zcam K2 Pro camera 6K 200º FOV fish-eye stitching in Mistika Boutique

 This workshop will introduce you to the new fish-eye standard of VR videos.
 Together with lens removal technique it offers more immersive VR at a higher pixel efficiency compared to standard equirectangular projection.
 The originally recorded fish-eye video is matched by the DeoVR video player projection mesh, based on the camera lens profile.
 Enjoy bigger FOV with fish eye at no extra cost on file size, rendering or video decoding resources required.

-We have uploaded the pre-set files for Mistika to Dropbox - click on this link to download them for use in the workshop below.
+For this tutorial, we have uploaded the pre-set files for Mistika to Dropbox - use them in the workshop below.

 Each camera on the Zcam K2 Pro MKX200 records in 3696x2772 px 60FPS 200° FOV.
 Fish-eye projection utilizes the full 200º FOV at 5800x2900 px stereo output, which is commercially described as 6K.
 With the same tutorial you can also work with ZCam K1 Pro VRCA220, MKX220 and MKX200 lenses.
 220° lenses will be rendered accordingly.
 To ensure fish-eye video is recognized by the DeoVR video player add _VRCA220, _MKX220 or _MKX200 to the filename and the correct projection will be used automatically.
 On the other hand equirectangular distorts the image on the poles, which is then squashed back on a virtual sphere in the player.